ray-project/ray/doc/source/rllib/core-concepts.rst

 :ref:`Train Ops <train-ops-docs>`:
 These are methods that improve the policy and update workers.
-The most basic operator, ``train_one_step``, take in as input a batch of experiences and emit metrics as output.
-For training with gpus, use ``multi_gpu_train_one_step``.
+The most basic operator, ``train_one_step``, takes in as input a batch of experiences and emits a ``ResultDict`` with metrics as output.
+For training with GPUs, use ``multi_gpu_train_one_step``.
 These methods use the ``learn_on_batch`` method of rollout workers to complete the training update.

 :ref:`Replay Buffers <replay-buffer-docs>`:
 RLlib provides `a collection <https://github.com/ray-project/ray/tree/master/rllib/utils/replay_buffers>`__ of replay buffers that can be used for storing and sampling experiences.

 :ref:`Parallel Request Utilities <parallel-requests-docs>`:
 RLlib provides a collection of concurrency ops that can be asynchronous and synchronous operations in the training loop.
 ``AsyncRequestsManager`` is used for launching and managing asynchronous requests on actors.
-Currently in RLlib it is used for asynchronous sampling on rollout workers and asynchronously adding to and sampling from replay buffer actors.
+Currently, in RLlib, it is used for asynchronous sampling on rollout workers and asynchronously adding to and sampling from replay buffer actors.
-``synchronous_parallel_sample`` has a more narrow but common ussage of synchronously sampling from a set of rollout workers.
+``synchronous_parallel_sample`` has a more narrow but common usage of synchronously sampling from a set of rollout workers.